micz/wp-art-gallery/readme.txt

 Show your photos in a full immersive gallery.

-It's possible also to define a custom CSS in your template folder to customize completely the gallery.
+It's possible also to define a custom CSS in your template folder to customize the gallery completely.

 See the plugin in action here: http://micz.it/wordpress-plugin-art-gallery/example-gallery/